telerik/ajax-docs/controls/radiobuttonlist/design-time.md

 ## Skin

-The **Skin** drop-down displays a list of available [skins]({%slug checkbox/appearance-and-styling/skins%}) that you can apply to your control, along with an example of what the **RadCheckBox** control looks like for each skin.
+The **Skin** drop-down displays a list of available [skins]({%slug checkbox/appearance-and-styling/skins%}) that you can apply to your control, along with an example of what the **RadRadioButtonList** control looks like for each skin.
 Assign a skin by selecting the one you want from the list.

 ## Learning Center